 When you add a secondary user to your account, you add someone new to the credit circle.
-Your credit grantor is required to submit the credit regulatory authority with the details of the secondary account user that you just added.
-The secondary account user will be regarded as an independent account owner by the credit regulatory body.
-Their new credit activity will start being monitored through the authorized user accounts.
+Your credit grantor has to the credit regulatory authority with the details of the secondary account user that you just added.
+The secondary account user is an independent account owner for the credit regulatory body.
+Now new credit activity goes throughthe authorized user accounts.
 This way, an authorized user tradeline is established.

 The plus side of AU accounts

-Authorized user accounts have recently become very popular among young people.
-Most young people are interested in becoming authorized users of their parent's accounts.
+Authorized user accounts are very popular among young people.
+Most young people want to become authorized users of their parent’s accounts.
 This is because it may help them build their credit score.
 Therefore, they will be in a better position to get loans from financial institutions when the right time comes.
-This is popularly known as piggybacking.
+We often call this piggybacking.
 Piggybacking is not only attractive to young people, but also to those individuals with a bad credit record.
 They mostly resort to piggybacking to mend their credit records to at least attractive levels.
 This helps these individuals be able to access loans once again.

 This means that if you have a bad credit record, you can piggyback on an account with lots of activity, and you will start rebuilding your credit score sooner than you think.